michall-m/flame-basics/README.md

 ![](images/one_child.jpeg)

 It creates one "global" aggregator, and one "local" trainer.
 Since there is only one local trainer, the actual deployment of this solution would not bring any benefits compared to regular centralized learning.
-It is however useful for demonstration purposes, since it shows how to set up the system, define the two roles and connect them together.
+It is, however, useful for demonstration purposes, since it shows how to set up the system, define the two roles and connect them together.

 ### Our own example that processes the MNIST dataset, based on our own topology described in a Topology Abstraction Graph